-Net investment is the net amount invested by the company on its capital assets, which is calculated as the capital expenditure for the period less non-cash depreciation and amortization for the period, and it indicates how much is the company investing to maintain the life of its assets and attain future growth in the business.
+Net investment is the net amount invested by the company on its capital assets, which is calculated as the capital expenditure for the period less non-cash depreciation and amortization for the period.
+The net investment figure derived indicates the amount the company invests in maintaining the life of its assets and attaining future growth in the business.

 Net Investment Explained

 Net investment requirement varies from business to business.
-For example, a service-based business, which generates all of its business from its workforce, may not require much investment to grow because its major cost will be salaries which are operating expenditure.
-On the other hand, a business that generates considerable business from manufacturing or using an intellectual property may have to keep investing in assets for sustainable growth.
+For example, a service-based business, which generates all of its business from its workforce, may not require much investment to grow because its major cost will be salaries, which are OpexOpexOperating expense (OPEX) is the cost incurred in the normal course of business and does not include expenses directly related to product manufacturing or service delivery.
+Therefore, they are readily available in the income statement and help to determine the net profit..
+On the other hand, a business that generates considerable business from manufacturing or using intellectual property may have to keep investing in assets for sustainable growth.

 - Capital Expenditure is the gross amount spent on maintenance of existing assets and acquisition of new assets